Sweet Music

 The cube rotates, and parts of it unfold to reveal additional interface components.

-One with a potter’s wheel on it.
+One of them has a potter’s wheel on it.

 Windows are interspersed with the cabinets and storage areas on all sides of the egg.